-Tell them that for every picture that they take of you, they need to take one that’s pulled back and shot loosely, with plenty of empty space around you.
+Tell them that for every picture that they take of you, they need to take one that’s pulled back and shot loosely, with plenty of empty space around you, the subject.

 That way when you go to build your website, you or your developer can crop that image to the size you need it and it’ll still look really crisp and clear.